Hiking and walking through Las Alpujarras

 The route begins on the road to Mairena.
 Some 650 metres after it crosses the Laroles River, leave the road and take the path which leads off to the left (if you are walking towars Mairena).

 This will take you to the village of Picena, which you need to pass through.
-The route finishes by returning to Laroles by a steady ascent along the Camino Real, the old public highway from Picena.
+The route finishes by returning to Laroles by a steady ascent along the Camino Real, the old public road from Picena.

 El Castano - Laroles